 Great question.
 We have fuel stations with a variety of goodies.
 We have porta-potties or access to toilets at each fuel station and they are frequent enough that you won't be left high and dry...or should we say wet?
 We also have sag wagons that will be patrolling the course looking for unlucky souls with bike troubles.
 They are happy to help you with the equipment you provide, but every rider is expected to bring their own replacement tube and other repair gear they feel they need.
 The sag wagon may have some tools and a pump to help you out.
 That being said all support for the race ends at 3:00 pm.

-Yes!
 With your registration you have access to a catered lunch.
-This year our lunch is provided by a local restaurant, The Sand Trap.
+Lunch is provided by a local restaurant.
 Tickets will also be sold on the day of the event for individual support crews, family, and/or friends for a set price.
 More information will follow in an email containing race day information when you have registered.

-We will have a drop box at the Cherry Springs aid station, but we have to warn you we are not taking responsibility for items dropped.
+We will have a drop box at Cherry Springs, but we have to warn you we are not taking responsibility for items dropped.
 We will make sure the boxes at Cherry Springs make it to the finish line but beyond that we cannot guarantee the safety of your equipment.
 Use this system at your own risk.